arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ### Power Rails

-The Edge Control let you manage the power state of several internal components, so energy efficient applications could be achieved using this board.
+The Edge Control lets you manage the power state of several internal components, so energy-efficient applications can be achieved using this board.

-To power on or off a power rail the `Power.on(<rail>)` and `Power.off(<rail>)` function is used.
+To power on or off a power rail, the `Power.on(<rail>)` and `Power.off(<rail>)` functions are used.

 The different commands and controllable power rails will be specified in the list below: